ngjunsiang/laymansguide/season9/issue112/issue112.md

 Some systems may contain multiple OSes: Mac users may want to run Windows using Parallels Desktop, Windows users may want to dabble in Linux, and many Linux users dual-boot Windows as well.
 The bootloader, with the help of the filesystem, detect other operating systems on the storage disks, and offers the user a choice of which one to boot.
 If there is only one OS found, this step might be skipped.

 Once an operating system is selected, the bootloader loads the OS **kernel**, which contains its core instructions, and hands control over.
-The bootup sequence is not yet complete, but the bootloader has completed its job.
+The bootloader is done, but the bootup sequence is not yet complete.

 ## The operating system startup